www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

     * [x] Authenticate
     * [x] Authorize
     * [x] Persist authentication info of the users.
-    * [ ] CURRENT Authorize based on persisted authorization data of the users.
+    * [x] Authorize based on persisted authorization data of the users.
         * [x] Simplify config file structure and make more consistent.
             * [x] Place ACME files inside config folder. -> This was already the case.
 There were just some old files on the server, that created the impressions, that ACME files were stored inconsistently.
             * [x] Each user should have a password file.
 The user file should not contain the password, but be a folder, so that additional attributes can be placed there.